 Trust me, it was quite an effort, but we did it for you! 😉

 Not to worry, we added a bunch of new items that we also really liked!
-In fact, 18 new items made our list of favorites this year, though there are 5 others on our list to avoid!
+In fact, 9 new items made our list of favorites this year, though there are 5 others on our list to avoid!

 While the snacks at the EPCOT Food & Wine Festival are always good, we think this year they have really taken things up a notch from previous years.
-Last year there were extenuating circumstances which resulted in not only fewer marketplaces, but fewer snacks on each menu.
+We are back up to a full lineup of marketplaces and there are even 4 new ones this year to try.

 For more info on the Food and Wine Festival check out: